cea-hpc/mpc/doc/src/contribute/contribute_pipeline.rst

 * Any pipeline competes with any other at the server scale.
 Do not panic if your pipeline does not start right away.
 (If more than a day of waiting, please contact us).

 * Avoid pushing in a short timeframe multiple single commits **on merge-requests**.
 Prefer pushing once multiple commits.
 Any deprecated waiting pipeline on merge-requests will be canceled( ex: a first push triggers a a pipeline which, for multiple reasons, is in a waiting state.
 A second push triggers a new pipeline while the first still wait).
+If you need to push to a merge request frequently and do not want the pipeline to be run each time, you can temporarily label your merge request `CI::Disabled`.

 CI/CD Tasks
 -----------